Danielskry/SpectralZK/README.md

 ## Commercial Use

 If you use this project or its ideas in a commercial product or service, please contact Daniel Skryseth.
-Attribution is appreciated for any derivative or inspired work.